cs673-team-silver-serpent/project/README.Deploy.md

 Project Portal is hosted on a Ubuntu 14.04 "Droplet" on <a href="https://www.digitalocean.com/products/droplets/">Digital Ocean</a>.

 #### Building the MEAN stack
 Once the service is procured, you must build the MEAN stack on the droplet.
 Follow the steps from <a href="https://www.digitalocean.com/community/tutorials/how-to-install-a-mean-js-stack-on-an-ubuntu-14-04-server">How to Install a MEAN.JS Stack on an Ubuntu 14.04 Server</a>.
 Install MongoDB and Node, meaning follow the instructions up to the point of the section "Install the Rest of the Components with NPM, Git, and Bower."
-DO NOT install the sample project described in "Install the Rest . . . "; proceed to "Clone Project Portal 'Prod'" Branch below.
+DO NOT install the sample project described in "Install the Rest . . . "; proceed to "Clone Project Portal 'Prod' Branch" below.

 #### Clone Project Portal "Prod" Branch